roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Enable ARMS Prometheus.md

 ## Check the result

-Log on to the[Prometheus console](https://prometheus.console.aliyun.com/#/home) and click **Prometheus Monitoring** in the left-side navigation pane.
+Log on to the [Prometheus console](https://prometheus.console.aliyun.com/#/home) and click **Prometheus Monitoring** in the left-side navigation pane.
 Find the cluster for which you have enabled ARMS Prometheus and click a plug-in to view monitoring data in the dashboard.

 ![deployment](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/0255359951/p97179.png)